python/devguide/developer-workflow/communication-channels.rst

 =============================

 For more real-time discussions, the core development team have a private Discord server available.
-Core developers, Steering Council members, triagers, and documentarians on the project are eligible to join the server.
+Core team members, Steering Council members, triagers, and documentarians on the project are eligible to join the server.
 Joining the Discord server is entirely optional, as all essential communications occur on the mailing lists and Discourse forums.

-For core developers, a long lived multiple use invitation link for this server can be found in the private core developer only section of the Discourse forum.
+For core team members, a long-lived multiple-use invitation link for this server can be found in the private core team only section of the Discourse forum.

 For triagers and documentarians joining the Discord server, a single use invitation link should be generated and sent to them directly.

 When first joining the server, new users will only have access to the ``#welcome`` and ``#rules-and-info`` channels.
-To link their Discord ID with their project role, core developers may update their Steering Council 🔒 `voter record`_ with their Discord ID before posting in the ``#welcome`` channel to request access to the rest of the server channels.
-Triagers, documentarians, and core developers that would prefer not to add their Discord ID to their Steering Council voter record may instead be vouched for by an existing member of the Discord server.
+To link their Discord ID with their project role, core team members may update their Steering Council 🔒 `voter record`_ with their Discord ID before posting in the ``#welcome`` channel to request access to the rest of the server channels.
+Triagers, documentarians, and core team members that would prefer not to add their Discord ID to their Steering Council voter record may instead be vouched for by an existing member of the Discord server.